 There are lots and lots of people who love coffee—and we’re not talking about the coffee that your parents or grandparents drank.
 Those big tins of ground coffee were stale and weak.
-We’re now talking about beans that come fresh from halfway across the globe, that you buy ground or whole coffee beans and take home, making one cup (not one pot) at a time.
+We’re now talking about beans that come fresh from halfway across the globe, that you buy ground or whole coffee beans and take home.
+Brew Better Coffee at home by making one cup (not one pot) at a time.
 And that doesn’t even take into account all the different types of coffee drinks that can be had at shops across the country too.

 As someone who loves coffee, I can definitely speak to the benefits of brewing your own coffee at home instead of buying it at a coffee shop.
 Here are four persuasive paragraphs to convince you to make the switch:

 First and foremost, brewing your own coffee at home is a more cost-effective option.
 While buying coffee at a coffee shop can be convenient, it can also be incredibly expensive.
 When you brew your own coffee at home, you’re only paying for the cost of the beans, which can save you a lot of money in the long run.
 Plus, you can buy beans in bulk and store them for months, which means you’ll always have a fresh cup of coffee at your fingertips.

 Secondly, brewing your own coffee allows you to customize your drink exactly how you like it.
 Whether you prefer a bold dark roast or a smooth and mellow light roast, you can choose the beans that suit your tastes and experiment with different brewing methods until you find the perfect cup of coffee.
 You can also add your own milk, sweetener, or flavorings to your coffee, which gives you more control over the final product.